Anomaly Metrics

 Processor Signals

-• Severity: This data displays a low, medium, and high setting to indicate the severity of a signal.
+• Severity: A low, medium, and high setting to indicate the severity of a signal.
 Most signals are considered a medium severity.

-• EDAC: This data represents the unique, internal ID used to reference the signal.
+• EDAC: The unique, internal ID used to reference the signal.

-• Timestamp: This data represents the date and time when the signal was triggered.
+• Timestamp: The date and time when the signal was triggered.

-• Rule: This data represents the name of the processor that triggered the signal.
+• Rule: The name of the processor that triggered the signal.

 Monitor Findings

-• Severity: This data displays a low, medium, and high setting to indicate the severity of a signal.
+• Severity: A low, medium, and high setting to indicate the severity of a signal.
 Most signals are considered a medium severity.

-• Causes: This data represents the monitor or custom metric that triggered the finding.
+• Causes: The monitor or custom metric that triggered the finding.

-• Finding ID: This data represents the unique, internal ID used to reference the finding.
+• Finding ID: The unique, internal ID used to reference the finding.

-• Timestamp: This data represents the date and time when the signal was triggered.
+• Timestamp: The date and time when the signal was triggered.

-• Rule: This data represents the name of the processor that triggered the signal.
+• Rule: The name of the processor that triggered the signal.

 Kubernetes Events